 Our Analysis and Test Results

 We felt very lucky to be able to test these bike shoes.
 In terms of road performance, they couldn't be surpassed.
 They were super duper fast out on the crit course and climbed like no one's business (well, Scott's business, perhaps).
-There was never a point where we felt waste or inefficiency in the stroke, making it the best choice for days where we needed all those marginal gains and our clear Editors' Choice Award winner.
+There was never a point where we felt waste or inefficiency in the stroke, making it the best choice for days where we needed all those marginal gains.
 Their stiffness owing to the carbon-based upper did sometimes cause a bit of discomfort when locked down for a big sprint or climb, but it was still generally comfortable.
 We think these are about the most pro shoes available on the market right now and we're confident in saying that they'll please most riders looking for top-level performance.

 Even though we're confident in these shoes, we want you to see where they stand against other top shoes on the market so you can make the judgment on what's right for you.
 We break them down across a handful of measures and explain where they excel and where they could use some work.
 Read on to see how it all shakes out.